How to Grow an Herb GardenJune 11, 2020

 Whether your herb garden will be indoors, on the porch, or outside, you’ll need plants and containers If you’re a more experienced gardener, you can start from scratch with seeds if you prefer that.
 But, if you’re a beginner or it’s a little bit past prime planting season, you can pick up starter plants instead to get your herb garden going faster.

-Whether a raised garden bed, clay pot, wood planter, metal bucket, or something else, just make sure whatever containers you choose match the size of the herbs you choose to grow and also have proper drainage.
+Whether a raised garden bed, clay pot, wood planter, metal bucket, or other ideas for a new planter, just make sure whatever containers you choose match the size of the herbs you choose to grow and also have proper drainage.
 This ensures excess water can escape and also that there is enough room for your herbs to properly grow to their full potential.

 4. Choose the Right Soil